kabs-d/path_planning/README.md

 Key Features

-  Live Camera Calibration: Determine a camera's intrinsic matrix and distortion coefficients using a live video feed.
+  1) Live Camera Calibration: Determine a camera's intrinsic matrix and distortion coefficients using a live video feed.

-  Interactive Pose Estimation: Interactively select 2D-3D point correspondences to calculate a camera's 3D position and orientation using OpenCV's solvePnP.
+  2) Interactive Pose Estimation: Interactively select 2D-3D point correspondences to calculate a camera's 3D position and orientation using OpenCV's solvePnP.

-  Deep Learning Feature Matching: Utilize the MASt3R model to find robust, dense correspondences between images for accurate homography estimation.
+  3) Deep Learning Feature Matching: Utilize the MASt3R model to find robust, dense correspondences between images for accurate homography estimation.

-  Gradient-Based Optimization: Refine camera parameters and homography matrices by treating them as learnable tensors in PyTorch and minimizing reprojection error.
+  4) Gradient-Based Optimization: Refine camera parameters and homography matrices by treating them as learnable tensors in PyTorch and minimizing reprojection error.

-  Perspective Grid Visualization: Project 3D world grids onto 2D images to visually verify the accuracy of calculated camera poses and homographies.
+  5) Perspective Grid Visualization: Project 3D world grids onto 2D images to visually verify the accuracy of calculated camera poses and homographies.

-  Mathematical Model Fitting: Analyze point data to find the best-fitting mathematical function for extrapolation and forecasting.
+  6) Mathematical Model Fitting: Analyze point data to find the best-fitting mathematical function for extrapolation and forecasting.

+FILE DESCRIPTIONS:

 Camera_Calibration_Script.py : This script performs live camera calibration using a checkerboard pattern and OpenCV.
 It captures video from a webcam, detects the checkerboard corners in multiple frames, and allows the user to capture valid views.
 The script then calculates the camera's intrinsic matrix and distortion coefficients, printing the results to the console.
 These values are crucial for correcting lens distortion in subsequent computer vision applications.